tornado4444/OpenGL/README.md

 ### Result.
 ![gif](https://github.com/tornado4444/OpenGL/blob/main/murder.gif)

+How we can see, there are fragment and vertex shaders on my engine.

 Let's to show you the main code and tell you.
 ## 02.03.25
 Here is camera and textures.
 Lets to show you this.